danielloader/kubernetes-sdlc/docs/concepts/loose-coupling.md

 ## External Components

-This is tricker, because the cluster has to lazily assume these objects exist outside of the cluster due to the lack of ability to check.
+This is trickier because the cluster has to lazily assume these objects exist outside of the cluster due to the lack of ability to check at install time.

 IRSA role ARN annotations on Service Accounts would be the most common example, where in you have to assume an IAM role has been provisioned outside the account, with the correct trust relationship and scoped to the correct namespace and service account name.